TRIGGER WARNING: this story contains references to violence. Please do not read this post if you are sensitive to such issues.

 – No man is a good catch if he hits you.

-Jolie stared at me blankly, her mouth agape.
-Her fingers froze in her tresses.
-I glimpsed a faint outline of bruises on her neck, below her left ear.
+Jolie froze.
+She stared at me blankly, her mouth agape, her fingers still in her tresses.
+I glimpsed a faint outline of bruises below her left ear.

 No turning back now.
 I laid out the five Tarot cards that I’d put aside earlier.

-– Five of Rods: constant quarrels and violence.
+– Ace of Rods: when he loses his temper, he hits you with whatever is at hand… golf clubs, umbrellas, ski poles.
 Five of Swords: you’re silent because you fear public humiliation.
 The Tower: this card tells me he’s not only hit you, he’s pushed you down the stairs before.
-He’s destroying your life.
+He’s trying to kill you.
 The Devil: this man has major issues and needs professional help.
-Death: if you stay, your fiancé will take you down with him.
-Jolie, you deserve better.
-Are you sure you want to go ahead with the wedding?
+Death: if you stay, your husband-to-be will destroy you both.
+Jolie, are you sure you want to go ahead with the wedding?

-I looked up from the cards.
+I glanced up from the cards.
 Jolie was pale as a ghost, and trembling like a leaf.

-I kept quiet.
-My heart bled for her, but only she could decide what to do.
+I kept quiet and gazed down again at the cards before me.
+My heart bled for Jolie, but only she could decide what to do.

 The sound of a purse being zipped open noisily stirred me out of my reverie.
-Jolie’s hands were shaking as she pulled dollar bills out of her Chanel purse.
+Jolie’s hands were shaking as she pulled a wad of hundred-dollar bills out of her Chanel purse.

 “Thanks for the reading, I have to go, here’s a tip, bye… ” Jolie mumbled robotically, refusing to look me in the eye.
 She placed the money on the table, then got up.